juanpipeline/star-wars-characters-api/README.md

 ## Database configuration

 You need to have a postgres database to run this api.
-If you don't have a server, just use docker.
+If you don't have a server, you can use Docker.

 ```bash
  docker run --name postgres-db -e POSTGRES_PASSWORD=anakin1234 -e POSTGRES_DB=characters -e POSTGRES_USER=anakin -p 5432:5432 postgres